giuliofantuzzi/AdvancedDeep-KernelMethods/README.md

-# AdvancedDeep-KernelMethods
+# Advanced Deep & KernelMethods
-Repository for the Advanced Deep and Kernel Methods course, DSAI programme @ University of Trieste
+Repository for the *Advanced Deep and Kernel Methods course*, DSAI programme @ University of Trieste